ESRGgroup9/slipad/README.md

 # System Overview

-The network architecture to be developed in this project is presented in the following image:
+The network architecture to be developed in this project is presented in the following image.

-![alt text](https://github.com/TomasLAbreu/slipad/blob/main/report/images/03system_overview/network_arch.png?raw=true)

 This is a star topology, in which the gateway relay messages between each local system (lamppost) and a central network server, the remote system.
 In order for the local systems to communicate with the gateway, **LoRa communication** is used.
 This wireless communication takes advantage of the Long Range characteristics of the LoRa physical layer, allowing a single-hop link between the local system and the gateway.
 All communication modes are capable of bi-directional communication, and there is support for multicast addressing groups.
 The gateway is connected to the internet, through **TCP-IP**, in order to store new information about the network in the remote system.

+![alt text](https://github.com/TomasLAbreu/slipad/blob/main/report/images/03system_overview/network_arch.png?raw=true)

-We can divide the system into three subsystems: the local system, which represents a lamppost, the gateway, a device that links the lampposts network to the remote server, and the remote system, that stores information about the lamppost network and allows interaction with the system users by the use of remote client applications.
+We can divide the system into three subsystems: the **local system**, which represents a lamppost, the **gateway**, a device that links the lampposts network to the remote server, and the **remote system**, that stores information about the lamppost network and allows interaction with the system users by the use of remote client applications.
 The system overview diagram is shown next.

 ![alt text](https://github.com/TomasLAbreu/slipad/blob/main/report/images/03system_overview/system_overview.png?raw=true)